NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-android.md

 Attach the debug tools to a running app on device | `$ tns debug android --start [--device <Device ID>] [--debug-port <port>] [--timeout <timeout>]`
 Attach the debug tools to a running app in the native emulator | `$ tns debug android --start --emulator [<Emulator Options>] [--timeout <timeout>]`
 Attach the debug tools to a running app in Genymotion | `$ tns debug android --start --geny <Geny Name> [--print-app-output] [--timeout <timeout>]`
-Livesync on device, run the app start Chrome DevTools, and attach the debugger | `$ tns debug android --no-rebuild` Livesync on device, run the app and stop at the first code statement | `$ tns debug android --no-rebuild --debug-brk [--device <Device ID>] [--debug-port <port>] [--timeout <timeout>]`
-Livesync in the native emulator, run the app and stop at the first code statement | `$ tns debug android --no-rebuild --debug-brk --emulator [<Emulator Options>] [--timeout <timeout>]`
-Livesync in Genymotion, run the app and stop at the first code statement | `$ tns debug android --no-rebuild --debug-brk --geny <Geny Name> [--timeout <timeout>]`
-Livesync on device/emulator, run the app, start and attach the debugger.
-Refresh everything automatically upon changes | `$ tns debug android --watch [--debug-brk]`
 Detach the debug tools | `$ tns debug android --stop`

+Prepares, builds and deploys the project when necessary.
 Debugs your project on a connected device, in a native emulator or in Genymotion.
+While debugging, prints the output from the application in the console and watches for changes in your code.
+Once a change is detected, it synchronizes the change with all selected devices and restarts/refreshes the application.

 ### Options
 * `--device` - Specifies a connected device on which to debug the app.
 * `--emulator` - Specifies that you want to debug the app in the native Android emulator from the Android SDK.
-* `--geny` - Specifies a Genymotion emulator on which you want to debug your app.
 * `--debug-brk` - Prepares, builds and deploys the application package on a device or in an emulator, launches the Chrome DevTools of your Chrome browser and stops at the first code statement.
 * `--start` - Attaches the debug tools to a deployed and running app.
 * `--stop` - Detaches the debug tools.
 * `--debug-port` - Sets a new port on which to attach the debug tools.
 * `--timeout` - Sets the number of seconds that the NativeScript CLI will wait for the debugger to boot.
 If not set, the default timeout is 90 seconds.
+* `--no-watch` - If set, changes in your code will not be reflected during the execution of this command.
-* `--no-rebuild` - Livesyncs to device/emulator when possible.
-Otherwise builds and deploys the application.
+* `--clean` - If set, forces rebuilding the native application.
-* `--watch` - If set, when you save changes to the project, changes are automatically synchronized to the connected device and the debugger is restarted.
-This option is available only when using `--no-rebuild`.

 ### Attributes
 * `<Device ID>` is the index or name of the target device as listed by `$ tns device`